Quick start

 Finance estimates are sensitive to small input changes.
 Check whether a field expects a monthly amount, annual amount, dollar value, or percent before calculating.

-- Enter the annual rate as a percent.
+- Enter the annual interest rate as a percent.
+Do not swap in APR unless you mean to use an APR-style comparison.

 Example walkthrough